Una Pistola per Cento Bara (1968)

 Picture quality is decent, colours are rather washed out, but there is minimal print damage or grain.

-The night-time scenes, shot day-for-night, are very dark and it is almost impossible to see what is happening - noticably bad in the key scene when the lunatics escape.
+The night-time scenes, shot day-for-night, are very dark and it is almost impossible to see what is happening - noticeably bad in the key scene when the lunatics escape.

 Audio English mono - sounds good most of the time, but there are some drop-outs and a couple of missing sound effects.
-Lip-sync is noticably off at times.
+Lip-sync is noticeably off at times.

 German mono - sounds okay, slightly tinny.